alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 #### \--tool-name

 This parameter becomes the name of the tool.
-Spaces are allowed but will be cleaned into underscores and Pascal case.
+Spaces are allowed but are cleaned into underscores and Pascal case.
 For example, for a Python plugin named "A Test Tool", the filename is `a_test_tool.py`, and the `class/ui/config` name is `ATestTool`.